paritytech/prdoc/README.md

 ## Containers

 If you prefer not having to install Rust & Cargo and have Podman or Docker installed, you may prefer to run a containerized version of `prdoc`.
-The next chapters explain how to proceed.
+This chapter explains how to proceed.

 prdoc is designed to work at the repository level and you need to mount your repo as `/repo` into the prdoc container.

+    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

+        ENGINE=podman
+        DOC_PATH="$PWD/tests/data/some"
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

+The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

 ### Run

+    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

+        ENGINE=podman
+        DOC_PATH="$PWD/tests/data/some"
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

+The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

 Commands can end up quite lengthy so you may like to set an alias:

-        alias prdoc='podman run --rm -it -v $PWD:/repo prdoc'
+        alias prdoc='podman run --rm -it -v $PWD:/repo paritytech/prdoc'

 After setting this alias, you may use `prdoc` by simply invoking the `prdoc` command:

         prdoc --version

-This is out of the scope of this documentation but note that you cannot just invoke `` prdoc check` `` and expect it to work in your repo as long as it contains a valid configuration file and schema.
+This is out of the scope of this documentation but note that you can just invoke `prdoc check` and expect it to work in your repo as long as it contains a valid configuration file and schema.
+Check out the [???](#Configuration) chapter for more details.

-        podman run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml <literal>prdoc</literal> list

 ### Build